Raising VC Funding Venture Capital is one of the most frequent topics in the startup…

 What Founders Need to Know About Startup Equity

 Equity is a startup’s lifeblood.
-And, just as with any other element of building a successful business — putting the right team in place, setting and hitting milestones, and effectively managing cash — developing your capital strategy is an important a piece to get right.
+And, just as with any other element of building a successful business — putting the right team in place, setting and hitting milestones, and effectively managing cash — developing your capital strategy is an important piece to get right.

-One thing to remember: your equity is precious: don’t be lavish in giving it away.
+One thing to remember: your startup equity is precious: don’t be lavish in giving it away.
 On the other hand, being too stingy will make it hard to attract talent, advisors, and investors.

 If you missed this week’s webinar with Peter Stone of Hopkins & Carley and EGFS’ Chief Strategy Officer Glenn McCrae, I’ll recap the main points you need to know.
 You can also check out the presentation here.